pivotal/docs-tap/scst-scan/install-trivy-integration.hbs.md

 ## Relocate images to a registry

 VMware recommends relocating the images from VMware Tanzu Network registry to your own container image registry before installing.

-The Trivy Scanner is currently in Alpha development phase, and as such, is not packaged as part of the Tanzu Application Platform package and is hosted on the VMware Project Repository instead of TanzuNet.
-Therefore, if you relocated the Tanzu Application Platform images, you may also wany to relocate the Trivy Scanner package.
+The Trivy Scanner is in the Alpha development phase, is not packaged as part of the Tanzu Application Platform package, and is hosted on the VMware Project Repository instead of VMware Tanzu Network.
+If you relocated the Tanzu Application Platform images, you might also want to relocate the Trivy Scanner package.

 If you don’t relocate the images, the Trivy Scanner installation depends on VMware Tanzu Network for continued operation, and VMware Tanzu Network offers no uptime guarantees.
 The option to skip relocation is documented for evaluation and proof-of-concept only.

-For information about supported registries, please see the documentation.
+For information about supported registries, see the registry's documentation.

 To relocate images from the VMware Project Registry to your registry: